 Vox Nova Catholic Answers Couch to 5k - C25K Running Program Great Philosophers: Augustine On Evil From the Enchiridion, by Augustine All of nature, therefore, is good, since the Creator of all nature is supremely good.
 But nature is not supremely and immutably good as is the Creator of it.
 Thus the good in created things can be diminished and augmented. of the good.
 This principle is found to apply in almost all disjunctions: two contraries cannot coexist in a single thing.

 CatholiCity - The Catholic Church Simplified Luther Meets His Match: Part VI: Erasmus' Hyperaspistes (1526): Sola Scriptura & Perspicuity (Total Clarity) of Scripture Critiqued I myself prefer to have this cast of mind than that which I see characterizes certain others, so that they are uncontrollably attached to an opinion and cannot tolerate anything that disagrees with it, but twist whatever they read in Scripture to support their view once they have embraced it. (p.
 120; citing his earlier Discussion, or Diatribe) I do not condemn those who teach the people that free will exists, striving together with the assistance of grace, but rather those who discuss before the ignorant mob difficulties which would hardly be suitable in the universities. . . . to discuss those difficulties of the scholastics about notions, about reality and relations, before a mixed crowd, you should consider how much good it would do.
 And then, as for what you say about the clarity of Scripture, would that it were absolutely true!
-But those who laboured mightily to explain it for many centuries in the past were of quite another opinion.
+But if knowledge of grammar alone removes all obscurity from Sacred Scripture, how did it happen that St.